 The 25th Reunion

-If you have specific questions about the 25th Reunion not answered on this Website, please contact Marcy Larmon, Director of Classes and On Campus Programs at (413) 542-8235 or email@example.com.
-For 25th Reunion Gift information contact Marian Kent, Director of 25th Reunion Giving at (413) 542-8244 or firstname.lastname@example.org.
+If you have specific questions about the 25th Reunion not answered on this Website, contact Kristen Ford, Associate Director of 25th Reunion Programs at (413) 542-8226.
+For 25th Reunion Gift information contact Megan Wolf, Director of 25th Reunion Giving at (413) 542-8244.

 The 25th Reunion is a major milestone in the lives of many Amherst alumni.
 This Reunion marks a time when many alumni choose to reflect upon and celebrate their Amherst experience in three different ways—by returning to campus, writing a personal essay for publication in a class book, and making a special financial contribution.

 Mark your calendar and begin planning your travel today.
-This weekend promises to be full and interesting with a program that begins on Wednesday evening and concludes Sunday around noon.
+This weekend promises to be full and interesting with programs that begin on Wednesday evening and concludes Sunday around noon.

 Varied programs and seminars on Friday and Saturday let you feel like you're back in the classroom.
 You’ll be able to spend time with friends over a meal or a trek on the Norwottuck Rail Trail.
 Tour the campus and see the renovations and additions we've made since your last visit.
 You can go to a lecture at the Mead Art Museum or pick up a new sweatshirt at Hastings.
 Most importantly, this weekend provides you with a rare opportunity to engage in conversations with classmates, friends and former professors.